Peeragogy/Peeragogy.github.io/practice.md

 existed purely to help repurpose other existing works in this way.
 On the downstream side, DBPedia is an important resource for the semantic web, built by collating data from Wikipedia’s “infoboxes”.
-Researchers have been able to in other ways, e.g. by developing tools for building learning paths through Wikipedia content, or that show heatmaps of editing activity.
+Researchers have been able to **Reduce, reuse, recycle** in other ways, e.g. by developing tools for building learning paths through Wikipedia content, or that show heatmaps of editing activity.
 However, these research projects do not always result in a tool that is accessible to day-to-day users.